EphraimCompEng/multiplicity/README.md

 # MultiPy

-A powerful tool for building, testing, and analysing multiplier designs.
+A powerful tool to build, test, and analyse multiplier designs.

 # Why?